Sr Technical Product Manager

 • Excellent communication

-• Track record of delivering complex programs with high reliability, visibility and predictable outcomes
+• Track record of enabling the delivery of complex initiatives with high reliability and predictable outcomes

 #LI-DNI